10Man on Wire (2008)

 Most documentaries have common to them: shedding the light on a problem or issue.
 No where is that more apparent in recent years than in Waste Land.
 Filmed over nearly three years, Waste Land follows renowned artist Vik Muniz as he journeys from his home base in Brooklyn to his native Brazil and the world’s largest garbage dump, Jardim Gramacho, located on the outskirts of Rio de Janeiro.
 There he photographs an eclectic band of “catadores” – or self-designated pickers of recyclable materials.
 Muniz’s initial objective was to “paint” the catadores with garbage.

 In the never ending vain to make a dollar, food conglomerates and special interest groups do whatever is necessary to get chemically manipulated, and scientifically modified foods in our hands expeditiously.
 Emmy Award-winning filmmaker Robert Kenner offers his eye-opening documentary as a life changing experience rather than mere entertainment.
 What really is the state of our corporate farming in the United States, and why is having such major adverse effects on our healthy?
 Watch, listen and learn from narrators Michael Pollan and Eric Schlosser.

 1Bowling for Columbine (2002)

-The second amendment to the Constitution cost more than 16,000 American lives yearly.
-Michael Moore’s breakout documentary goes deeper than this statistic looking for answers to it all.
-What is at the base of our never ending love affair with firearms and the pathology of violence in the United States, which has the highest murder rate–by guns–in the world.
+The second amendment to the Constitution–the individual right to keep and bear arms–cost more than 16,000 American lives yearly.
+Michael Moore’s breakout documentary movie goes much deeper than just that statistic–he is looking for answers to it all.
+What is at the base of our never-ending love affair with firearms and the pathology of violence in the United States, which has the highest murder rate–by guns–in the world.
 Why do other countries, both larger and smaller, have a fraction of the gun owners found in the U.S.?
-Mr. Moore has some compelling thoughts on the answer.
+Mr. Moore has some compelling thoughts on this crucial subject.